Chalarangelo/30-seconds-of-code/snippets/percentile.md

 ### Percentile

-Use `Array.filter()` to calculate how many numbers are below the value and how many are the same value and apply the percentile formula.
+Use `Array.reduce()` to calculate how many numbers are below the value and how many are the same value and apply the percentile formula.

 ```js